PyCQA/baron/docs/technical.rst

     nodes_rendering_order["space"]

-Which in turn is rendered by looking at the value key of the space node.
+Which in turn is rendered by printing the value of the string of the space node.
-It's a string so it is outputted directly.

 .. ipython:: python